-We are fairly unique for a Camera Club in that we have a roughly equal number of male and female members, which means there is a wide variety of subject matter, interest and expertise, with some members completely new to photography while others have been taking photos for decades.
+We have a roughly equal number of male and female members, which means there is a wide variety of subject matter, interest and expertise, with some members completely new to photography while others have been taking photos for decades.

 In 2016 PDCC co-founded the Northern Photographic & Video Show, in conjunction with Rheged Discovery Centre, which has gone from strength to strength and is the only Photography event of its kind in the North of England.
 We also stage a small Annual Exhibition held in Penrith Library.